alexandremathiasdonnat/Mathematics-Papers/Optimisation/Regularized_LinearRegression-OLS-Ridge-Lasso-and-ElasticNet/README.md

-# Quantitative Regularization in Linear Regression
+# Regularization in Linear Regression

 ## Objective
 This notebook models and tests the **four key estimators** in linear regression: